Best Known For

 Answer questions and see how you rank against other players.Play Now

-"This is the day upon which we are reminded of what we are on the other three hundred and sixty-four."
+"This is the day upon which we are reminded of what we are on the other 364."

 "Civilization is a limitless multiplication of unnecessary necessaries."

-Samuel Langhorne Clemens, later known as Mark Twain, was born on November 30, 1835, in the tiny village of Florida, Missouri, the sixth child of John and Jane Clemens.
+Samuel Langhorne Clemens, better known by his pen name, Mark Twain, was born on November 30, 1835, in the tiny village of Florida, Missouri, the sixth child of John and Jane Clemens.
 When he was 4 years old, the Clemens clan moved to nearby Hannibal, a bustling town of 1,000 people.
 John Clemens worked as a storekeeper, lawyer, judge and land speculator, dreaming of wealth but never achieving it, sometimes finding it hard to feed his family.
 He was an unsmiling fellow; according to one legend, young Sam never saw him laugh.
 His mother by contrast, was a fun-loving, tenderhearted homemaker who whiled away many a winter's night for her family by telling stories.
 She became head of the household in 1847 when John died unexpectedly.
-The Clemens family "now became almost destitute," writes biographer Everett Emerson, and was forced into years of economic struggle — a fact that would shape the career of Mark Twain.
+The Clemens family "now became almost destitute," writes biographer Everett Emerson, and was forced into years of economic struggle—a fact that would shape the career of Mark Twain.

 Sam Clemens lived in Hannibal from age 4 to age 17.
 The town, situated on the Mississippi River, was in many ways a splendid place to grow up.
 Steamboats arrived there three times a day, tooting their whistles; circuses, minstrel shows, and revivalists paid visits; a decent library was available; and tradesmen such as blacksmiths and tanners practiced their entertaining crafts for all to see.
 However, violence was commonplace, young Sam witnessed much death.
 When he was 9 years old he saw a local man murder a cattle rancher, and at 10 he watched a slave die after a white overseer struck him with a piece of iron.